WWXD/WorldWeb-XD/README.md

 Knowledge in PHP: No, but if you do, you can add your own nifty features.
 Just be sure to send in a pull request, so other users can use it as well.

-MySQL: None, but you should have a recent version.
+MySQL minimum: None, but you should have a recent version.
+We might make it to be MySQL 5.6 for a better IP checker but most likely not, because it isn't widely available.

+MariaDB also works with this.

 ## How to install and use